 Learn More About Sandra J. Sucher

 Sucher is an accomplished business executive who spent years developing and building on her commitment to moral leadership while working as a manager in the financial services, retail and nonprofit sectors.
-As a business process improvement specialist, she actively incorporated trust, morality and DEI into workplace systems and witnessed firsthand how such a focus significantly benefited the organization and its employees.
-Her new book, “The Power of Trust: How Companies Earn It, Lose It, Regain It,” (Public Affairs, July 2021) – co-authored with colleague Shalene Gupta – summarizes her two decades of research examining the gray areas of business.
-The book serves as an essential guide for leaders interested in cultivating trust within and outside their organizations.
-Soon after its release, “The Power of Trust” was named among the best business books in July 2021 by The Financial Times.
+As a business process improvement specialist, she actively incorporated trust, morality and diversity, equity and inclusion (DEI) principles into workplace systems and witnessed firsthand how such a focus significantly benefited the organization and its employees.
+Her bestselling book, “The Power of Trust: How Companies Earn It, Lose It, Regain It” (Public Affairs, July 2021) – co-authored with colleague Shalene Gupta – summarizes her two decades of research examining the gray areas of business.
+The book – as well as her 2019 articles on trust, “The Trust Crisis,” “Leading with Trust” and “The Elements of a Good Company Apology,” which were featured as a “big idea” on HBR.org – serves as an essential guide for leaders interested in cultivating trust within and outside their organizations.

 Sandra J. Sucher is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.